Step 7: Humbly asked God to Remove our Shortcomings

 Step 7 and the Spiritual Path

-Whatever Higher Power you believe in, even if it’s the program itself or a group of recovering addicts or alcoholics, the significance of Step 7 lies in asking for help, not just with addictions, but also with other habits or behaviours that may be holding you back.
+Whatever Higher Power you believe in, even if it’s the program itself or a group of people in recovery, the significance of Step 7 lies in asking for help, not just with addictions, but also with other habits or behaviours that may be holding you back.
 The Big Book refers to these in places as ‘defects of character’, which can range from selfishness and dishonesty all the way to very specific shortcomings such as procrastination or diffidence.
 The idea is that whatever behaviours or ways of thinking that are harmful rather than helpful to hang onto, can yield to the practice of asking for help.
 The spiritual action of asking for these flaws to be removed, helps us humbly recognize that we do need outside help in order to strengthen our recovery, be of service to others, and become better human beings.

 Ready for Step 7?